-A selection of artists from the collection features Georg Baselitz, Louise Bourgeois, Monica Bonvicini, André Butzer, William Copley, Matthias Dornfeld, Luis Gordillo, Peter Halley, Secundino Hernández, Kaarina Kaikkonen, Matti Kujasalo, Heikki Marila, Kirsi Mikkola, Jussi Niva, Albert Oehlen, Janne Räisänen, Aurora Reinhard, Anselm Reyle, Julian Röder, Helene Schjerfbeck, Marianna Uutinen, Manolo Valdés.
+A selection of artists from the collection features a.o.
+Georg Baselitz, Louise Bourgeois, Monica Bonvicini, André Butzer, William Copley, Matthias Dornfeld, Luis Gordillo, Peter Halley, Secundino Hernández, Kaarina Kaikkonen, Matti Kujasalo, Heikki Marila, Kirsi Mikkola, Jussi Niva, Albert Oehlen, Janne Räisänen, Aurora Reinhard, Anselm Reyle, Julian Röder, Helene Schjerfbeck, Marianna Uutinen, Manolo Valdés.

 From September 2019 the Miettinen Collection is accessible only by appointment on Saturdays from 12 - 6 PM.

 The Salon Dahlmann was named after Hildegard Dahlmann, the last owner of the house.
 The building in Marburger Straße 3 was acquired by the Miettinen family in 2010.

 With the Salon Dahlmann, Timo Miettinen has established a link to Berlin’s salon culture tradition, which emerged not far from the direct neighborhood in the area of the Kurfürstendamm in West Berlin.
 From 2010 until late 2018 the Salon presented an eclectic program including a range of different formats: exhibitions, concerts, performances and workshops.